esn-org/esn-test/README.md

 ## Requirements
 This test has been done with pure php code, not by using frameworks or docker.
-You just need PHP7.2 and composer.
+You just need PHP8.1 and composer2.
-The test has been tested in a XAMPP environment, and so far, works fine.
+For easy-deploy & configuration, we recommend to have DDEV installed in your setup (MacOS, Linux, WSL, etc...).
+For XAMPP installations, all should be good if you have PHP8.1 too.

 ## Feedback
 Do you have any feedback? *You can suggest it by opening an issue*

 ## Support and contributions
 Did you enjoy the test?
 Do you want to support our organisation?
 Feel free to [donate](https://donorbox.org/erasmus-student-network)

 Are you a student?
 You are welcome to join [ESN](https://esn.org)